raymondworkshop/old.myblog/_posts/language/2020-01-01-notes-tv-shows-friends.md

 oh, why does this bother me so much?

-ok, what the hell happened back there? (刚刚怎么回事)
+ok, what the hell happened back there? (刚刚怎么回事**

+I really am sorry about, you know, before. **i just want to make sure that i really do like you**.

 #### S02E18